frictionlessdata/frictionlessdata.io/README.md

 # Frictionless - Project Management

-This is a repo for managing the Frictionless project – https://frictionlessdata.io/
+That is a repo for managing the Frictionless project – https://frictionlessdata.io/

 As such it is more core team focused. :smile: